The top 5 things to do in Exmouth

 Well, it’s not.
 But, if you’re after a bit of adventure, there is nowhere better than the town of Exmouth, located on Western Australia’s stunning Coral Coast.

-With so many activities and adventure to choose from, planning your travel itinerary could easily cause even the most experienced travellers a few headaches.
+With so many activities and adventures to choose from, planning your travel itinerary could easily cause even the most experienced travellers a few headaches.
 Fortunately, we’re here to help.

 Let’s take a look at the top 5 things you should do in Exmouth, Western Australia.